ArcadeAI/SlackAgent/README.md

 <br>

-# Archer
+# Archer: Agentic Slack Assistant

 Archer is a LLM Agent that lives in your slack workspace and can help you with your work.
 Using Arcade, Archer can access and use various services like Google, Github, and more all from within Slack.

 By default, Archer can work with
-- Google (Calendar, Mail, etc
+- Google (Calendar, Mail, etc)
 - GitHub
 - Slack